France backs Tunisia as 'model', contrasts with Egypt

 TUNIS France's president told Islamist-led Tunisia on Friday it was heading in the right direction, drawing a positive contrast with countries like Libya and Egypt.

-President Francois Hollande said Paris would provide 500 million euros ($645 million)in loans and grants to support the North African state.
+President Francois Hollande said Paris would provide 500 million euros (433 million pounds) in loans and grants to support the North African state.
 Sixty million euros of Tunisian debt would also be converted into investment projects.

 Tunisia's democratic transition was "a model in the region", Hollande said.